RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 We circle back to this after our analysis of 6 social media platforms, of which demonstrate bot activities and high threats.
 We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.</b>

-Through this folder, a clear understanding of how multiple layers and companies are used in the private sector can be used for social media and online, escalting and originating to in-person disinformation/influence operations.
+Through this folder, a clear understanding of how multiple layers and companies are used in the private sector can be used for social media and online, escalating and originating to in-person disinformation/influence operations.

 However, we provided articles for understanding for the researchers to see the importance of studying a real-life case example.